-IV.
+III.
 PROHIBITED OFFERS OR PAYMENTS

-Each Berkshire subsidiary must comply with the FCPA and all other applicable antibribery and anti-corruption laws.
-The FCPA prohibits bribes, kickbacks and favors to government officials to obtain an improper advantage or benefit, such as, among other examples, the awarding or retention of business or a government contract, obtaining a tax benefit or reduction of valueadded tax or corporate income taxes or obtaining a permit or license.
+Each Berkshire subsidiary must strictly comply with the FCPA and all other applicable anti-bribery and anti-corruption laws.
+The FCPA prohibits bribes, kickbacks and favors to government officials to obtain an improper advantage or benefit, such as, among other examples, the awarding or retention of business or a government contract, obtaining a tax benefit or reduction of value-added tax or corporate income taxes or obtaining a permit or license.
 Other U.S. and foreign laws prohibit bribery of non-governmental personnel (sometimes called "commercial" bribery).

 All Improper Payments Prohibited.
-This Policy expressly prohibits the promise, authorization, offering or payment of bribes or kickbacks to any person, anywhere in the world under any circumstances for the purpose of improperly influencing their actions or gaining any improper business advantage.
+This Policy expressly prohibits the promise, authorization, offering or payment of bribes or kickbacks to any person under any circumstances for the purpose of improperly influencing their actions or gaining any improper business advantage, whether the recipient is domestic or foreign and whether or not the recipient is a government official.
 For example, Berkshire subsidiary employees must not offer or pay anything of value to managers, employees or agents of customers or prospective customers to induce them to award business to a Berkshire subsidiary, to improperly influence their actions or to obtain any other improper advantage.
 Berkshire subsidiary employees must exercise care when providing meals, gifts or other business courtesies.
-Providing modest business courtesies in a commercial setting to create goodwill may be permissible but providing or offering lavish business courtesies with the intent or expectation of obtaining more favorable business terms or opportunities that otherwise would not be available is prohibited.
+Providing modest business courtesies in a commercial setting to create goodwill may be permissible but providing or offering lavish business courtesies with the intent or expectation of obtaining more favorable business terms or opportunities that otherwise would not be available is strictly prohibited.
 Berkshire subsidiaries, subsidiary employees and Intermediaries are prohibited from directly or indirectly engaging in commercial bribery.
-In addition, they must not receive such payments from any person or company in return for providing an improper advantage such as awarding business to such person or company.
+In addition, they must not receive such payments from any person or company.